 Click here to learn how to enroll in CAI's state-approved, continuing education courses.

 CAI endorses the Certified Manager of Community Associations (CMCA®) credential administered by the Community Association Managers' International Certification Board (CAMICB).
-If a CMCA has held an active Florida Community Association Manager License for at least one year this will automatically satisfy the state, continuing education requirement.

 A firm or other similar organization responsible for the management of more than ten units or a budget $100,000 or greater must be licensed by DBPR.